 2. How does SEO work?

-SEO works by optimizing a website to meet the algorithms used by search engines.
-These algorithms evaluate content, site performance, backlinks, and user experience to determine the relevance and quality of a website in response to a search query.
+The search engine optimization works by optimizing your website based on the algorithms that search engines use.
+These algorithms will evaluate the content, performance of the website, backlinks, and user experience-all in evaluating the relevance and quality of your site against the search query.

 3. Why is SEO important?